Trenton Youth Soccer League (TYSL)

 In 2019, nearly 600 children participated and many more are waiting to join.
 Approximately 40% were girls.
 Everyone plays regardless of skill.

-In 2020-2021 the sites listed below are expected to operate with added sites as funding permits.
+In 2022 as recovery from COVID continues, the sites listed below are expected to operate with added sites as funding permits.

 Elementary schools: Gregory, Parker, Washington, Wilson, Martin Luther King, Columbus